mlashcorp/no_generals_problem/content/posts/1/index.md

 That is the entire structural difference between Post-LN and Pre-LN.
 Move the norm call inside the sublayer branch instead of wrapping the residual sum.
 Two characters of code rearrangement.

-The original transformer (Vaswani et al. 2017) used Post-LN.
-Every major model since GPT-3 (2020) uses Pre-LN: LLaMA, PaLM, Gemma, Mistral, and nanochat.
+The original transformer [4] used Post-LN.
+Every major model since GPT-3 [8] uses Pre-LN: LLaMA, PaLM, Gemma, Mistral, and nanochat.
 This post explains what changed, runs the experiment on a 135M-parameter model to show the difference quantitatively, and covers one finding the textbook treatment misses.

 ---